Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Introduction

-In this paper, we establish a new and flexible framework, Maximum Ideal Likelihood Estimators (MILE), which remains valid when traditional methods fail.
-By parameterizing the latent variables, MILE estimates parameters and latent variables simultaneously.
-MILE enjoys theoretical guarantees and good empirical performance.
-In particular, MILE is asymptotically equivalent to Maximum Likelihood Estimation (MLE), i.e. asymptotically efficient.
-Simulation studies indicate that MILE outperforms existing methods in terms of accuracy and computational speed.
-Overall, MILE serves as a promising and efficient approach regardless of the large number of latent variables by borrowing the strength from modern optimization techniques.
+With the growth of data complexity, dependence are increasingly embedded into statistical models.
+Latent variable models, because of convenience to understand and interpret, are widely applied to dependent scenarios in domain ranging from causal inference \citep{causal2009} and spatio-temporal models \citep{INLA2009, Cressie2011} to advances in large language models \citep{LLM2023}.
+Traditionally, the Expectation-Maximisation (EM) algorithm \citep{EMHartley1958, EM1977} and its modifications (e.g., \cite{stEM2000, MCEM2001, MCEMreview2024}) remains the widely-used techniques to address information loss and latent structure.
+Collectively called EM-type algorithms, these methods provide perspectives across diverse settings, including mixture models and missing data problems.
+Maximising the conditional expectation of log-likelihood, EM-type algorithms yield to the maximum likelihood estimator (MLE), which serve as basis of inference.
+See \cite{EMbook2008} for reviews.
+Alternatively, Markov chain Monte Carlo (MCMC) \citep{MCMCbook2011, BDA3} offers a general framework under Bayesian settings, approximating the posterior distribution through sampling.
+Owing to the stability in case of complicated and implicit posterior distribution, MCMC provides standard approach to latent variable models.

-Note that MILE doesn't rely on a prior distribution of parameters, but it can be readily adopted in Bayesian settings.
-Nevertheless, MILE could be combined with other advanced techniques, such as Variational inference \citep{VBReview}, and approximate likelihood methods\citep{Lindsay1988,Varin2011,Reid2013}.
+However, both EM and MCMC methods have prerequisites that are often violated.
+In practice, not all log-likelihood has finite posterior expectation.
+Similarly, posterior distributions without tractable behaviour fail the algorithms.
+Implementing those approaches, at the meantime, could be computationally infeasible, especially when the model structure is complex.
+In this paper, we establish a unified framework, Maximum Ideal Likelihood Estimation (MILE), remaining valid when traditional methods fail.
+By treating the latent variables as parameters, naming ``parameterise the latent variables" or ``latent variable parameterisation", MILE estimates the model parameters and latent variables simultaneously, which enjoys consistency, asymptotic distributions, and good empirical performance.
+Moreover, MILE is asymptotically efficient under regularity.

-In Section \ref{Chap:Background}, we describe the framework and what are the differences between our proposed method and traditional methods, together with some numerical approaches applicable to the MILE framework.
-Section \ref{Chap:ComputationalProcedures} is for framework setup and constructions, while Section \ref{Chap:Inference} discusses the asymptotic results such as consistency and distributions of MILE.
-Simulations are presented in Section \ref{Chap:Simulation}.
-Discussion and future work are provided in Section \ref{Chap:Discussion}.
-Computational algorithms can be found in the Appendix.
-Technical proofs are presented as the separate Supplementary material.
+Simulation studies indicate that MILE outperforms traditional methods regarding statistical efficiency, computational speed, and prediction accuracy.
+Overall, MILE, borrowing strength from modern optimisation techniques, is promising and efficient, and serves as an alternative to traditional methods, with novelty and direct interpretability.
+Note that MILE does not explicitly require a prior distribution, but it could be readily adopted in Bayesian settings for inference.
+Nevertheless, MILE is compatible with cutting-edge techniques, e.g., Variational inference \citep{Jordan1999, Wainwright2008, VBReview}, and approximate likelihood methods \citep{Lindsay1988, Varin2011, Reid2013, VecchiaReview2021}.